-The 2022 topics included Understanding the new reports; Managing anxiety in children and Managing children's access to social media.
+The 2023 topics included What is Deep Learning, The NAPLAN results, How to support my child's reading and understanding Learning Support.
 The Parent Engagement Group ran a successful Mother's Day and Father's Day stall online via QKR.
-The Parent Engagement Group also organised a successful Mango Fundraiser and a Cookie Fund Raiser.
+The Parent Engagement Group also organised a successful Mango Fundraiser and supported the school organisation of the colour run.
+Parents always volunteer and support the school when asked to assist.